tensorflow/tensorflow/g3doc/Quantization.md

 value, the zero point must be an integer between the minimum and maximum affine value (inclusive).
 For example, given an affine value represented by an 8 bit unsigned integer, we have: $$ 0 \leq zero\_point \leq 255$$.
-This is important, because in deep neural networks's convolution-like operations, we frequently need to zero-pad inputs and outputs, so zero must be exactly representable, or the result will be biased.
+This is important, because in deep neural networks' convolution-like operations, we frequently need to zero-pad inputs and outputs, so zero must be exactly representable, or the result will be biased.